Netflix Parental Controls: A Guide for Safer Streaming

 Yuliia Yuliia/Shutterstock.com

-Nowadays, parents have to protect their kids from more than just the physical world, but also online.
-Setting up Netflix parental controls and installing the Kids360 app allows them to set screen time limits and content restrictions to ensure their children are seeing age-appropriate content without spending all day streaming.
+Nowadays, parents have to protect their kids from more than just the physical world, but also the digital one.
+Setting up Netflix parental controls and installing the Kids360 app allows them to set content filtering, screen time limits, and track activity—all critical for a safe and smart streaming experience.

 If you found this article helpful in setting up Netflix parental controls, make sure to share it with a friend who also has a Netflix subscription!